netreconlab/ParseCareKit/README.md

 Of course, you can customize further by implementing your copyCareKit and converToCareKit methods and not call the super methods.

 You can also map "custom" `Parse` classes to concrete `OCKStore` classes.
-This is useful when you want to have `Doctor`'s and `Patient`'s in the same app, but would like to map them both locally to the `OCKPatient` table on iOS devices.
+This is useful when you want to have `Doctor`'s and `PCKPatient`'s in the same app, but would like to map them both locally to the `OCKPatient` table on iOS devices.
 ParseCareKit makes this simple.
 Follow the same process as creating `CancerPatient` above, but add the `kPCKCustomClassKey` key to `userInfo` with `Doctor.className()` as the value.
 See below:

 ```swift
 struct Doctor: Patient {